Makers and Hardware Startups Connect Online

 In some ways, it’s easier than ever for product designers to prototype and develop new hardware.
 As these articles highlight, revolutionary tools like crowdfunding and 3D printing open new paths to production for makers of all kinds.
 Yet many of the challenges of product development still remain.

-The challenge of identifying and aggregating reliable suppliers is one many manufacturers face at all stages of production.
+The challenge of identifying and aggregating reliable suppliers is one of many manufacturers face at all stages of production.
 A maker’s success in this key area alone can drive success or failure of their launch.
 Oftentimes many use the Arena starter-kit in the form of PartsList.
-This initial ‘sand box’ allows the user to clip, import or create parts, particularly useful during ideation.
-After adoption of BOMControl, Arena customers may additionally use PartSaver to connect directly to supplier catalogs.
-Additionally, The Maker Map is a new open-source map tool to help makers find suppliers, fabricators, distributors or other makers to connect with.
+This initial ‘sandbox’ allows the user to clip, import, or create parts, particularly useful during ideation.
+After the adoption of BOMControl, Arena PLM customers may additionally use PartSaver to connect directly to supplier catalogs.
+Additionally, The Maker Map is a new open-source map tool to help makers find suppliers, fabricators, distributors, or other makers to connect with.
 It’s just getting started, but the founders hope it will prove a valuable community-maintained resource.